-You have a beautiful residential flat in prime locality.
-You wish to rent it out.
+You have a beautiful residential flat in prime locality and wish to rent it out.
 You will charge the rent as per the standard rates in that locality.
-You wish to rent in a shop in a commercial complex.
-You will have to pay rent on your flat.
-You have booked a hotel room on your tour to Mumbai.
-You will have to pay room charges.
+Similarly, if you wish to rent in a shop in a commercial complex; you will have to pay rent on your flat.
+When you book a hotel room on your tour to Mumbai, need to pay room charges.

 In all above cases, either you are using someone else’s assets (flat or shop or hotel room) or you are giving your assets to someone else to use.
 Whenever an asset is used by another entity/person he/she will have to pay rent to the person owning the asset.

 When money is given to someone else to use the ‘rent’ received on that money is called interest.
 For example, when you give your money to the Bank in the form of a Fixed Deposit (FD), the bank pays you the rent.
 This rent paid by bank for using your money (money is an asset) is ‘Interest’.

 Deciding the interest rate is similar to how the price of any goods is decided.
 Repo Rate is the base interest rate decided by the Reserve Bank of India.
 Repo Rate is like the manufacturing price of shoes.
 Reserve Bank Of India offers loans to all Banks in India at interest rate equal to Repo Rate.
 Now, since banks have to earn some profit, they charge higher interest rates to their loan customers as compared to the Repo Rate.

 Though above example is a simple way of expressing the Bank Interest Rate, there can be some more factors affecting the interest rate.
 What are these factors?